jstromsoe/reach-docs/docs/quickstart.md

 > If you encounter any issues performing these steps, we will be happy to help at our [**community forums**](http://community.emlid.com/).

-This tutorial only covers on use case.
+This tutorial only covers one use case.
 To get more information, follow these links:

 * [Mechanical specs](mechanical-specs.md)
 * [Electrical specs](electrical-specs.md)